BrenoMartinsDeOliveiraVasconcelos/linver/README.md

 WIll run the command line version

 # Adding new images for not listed distros or change existing distro images #
-To dd new images or change distro images, the image needs to follow these rules to the modification work propely:
+To add new images or change distro images, the image needs to follow these rules to the modification work propely:
 * The image needs to be in PNG format
 * Size between 300x300 and 600x600 (Recommended)